-First, let me say that this is the first time, after two years of faithfully reading your on-line service while at Columbia, that I have felt compelled to ask you for help.
+First, let me say that this is the first time, after two years of faithfully reading your on-line service as a student, that I have felt compelled to ask you for help.

 Dear Scared in love,